QubesOS/qubesos.github.io/pages/donate.md

 The donation address can be verified via the [Qubes Security Pack][Qubes Security Pack], specifically in the [fund directory][fund].
 We provide [detailed instructions for verifying the digital signatures][verify].
-You can also view the address on [blockexplorer.com] and [blockchain.info].
+You can also view the address on [blockchain.info].

 The Qubes Project maintains a [decentralized Bitcoin fund using a multi-signature wallet][announcement].
 This means that no single person is capable of spending these funds.